For over a year, I pondered and planned a road trip to North Shore Minnesota and in September 2021, I finally made it happen.

 - 2 What is North Shore Minnesota?

-- 3 About kayaking in North Shore Minnesota (Sea cave info):
+- 3 About kayaking in North Shore MN (Sea cave info):

 - 4 About finding northern lights in North Shore Minnesota (It’s not easy):

 - 5 About North Shore’s scenic drive (61):

 - 6 This 3 day road trip to North Shore MN was actually 10 days long: